solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 First step is to create variable (structure) representing default configuration.
-Then we should unmarshal JSON configuration received from snap (we can access it via `ctx.RawConfig()`) If JSON doesn't contain all fields it's not a problem, default values will be preserved.
+Then we should unmarshal JSON configuration received from snap (we can access it via `ctx.RawConfig()`) In case some fields are not set in JSON, the defaults will be preserved.

 ```go
 	// (...)